 So, focusing on anti-inflammatory proteins – mainly plant proteins, fatty fish and eggs – gives your body a chance to rest and recover.

-Here are some healthy proteins that are ideal for supporting hormone balance:
+Here are some anti-inflammatory proteins that are ideal for supporting hormone balance:

 Red beans | Peas |